Montagu Bay: Features

-Montagu Bay is notable for its views of the Derwent River, Tasman Bridge, and Mount Wellington.
+Montagu Bay is notable for its views of the River Derwent, Tasman Bridge, and Mount Wellington.
 It is home to Montagu Bay Primary School, and has two large cricket ovals, one next to the school, and another built on landfill in the bay itself.
 The school is also home to a sculpture of a giant hand carved from pine wood.
 Another feature is the boat building shed which has existed since the early 1920s.
 The Eastern shore cycle path travels through Montagu Bay along the shoreline.

 Although home to a couple of small independent shops and a hairdresser, the suburb is practically free of commercial services, relying upon nearby Eastlands Shopping Centre at Rosny Park.

 Montagu Bay is also home to the Clarence Sports Centre, as well as an Olympic swimming pool, originally known as The Clarence War Memorial Pool, which was built in 1963.
 It was most famous throughout the 1980s and 1990s for its large white inflatable bubble which covered the pool, turning it into an indoor centre.
 This probably made the Clarence Pool into Tasmania's Premier Swimming venue during that period.
 Following the construction of the Hobart Aquatic Centre it was decided by the Clarence City Council to redevelop the venue, and it reopened in 2004 as a superb indoor venue, renamed as the Clarence Aquatic Centre.

 The Tasmanian SES has an emergency response headquarters in Montagu Bay, due to the closeness of the Tasman Bridge, and its previous disaster.
 There is also a Scout Hall, home to the 1st Montagu Bay Scout troop, and Rosny Childcare Centre in Montagu Bay.
 There is also a cricket team called Montagu Bay Cricket Club, but they generally play their home games in nearby Geilston Bay due to the better facilities there.

 There are two churches in Montagu Bay, St. James Anglican church, and a Church of Jesus Christ of Latter-day Saints, as well as a former Fire Station which has been converted into a Buddhist Temple within the suburb.
 A previous Catholic Church, which also temporarily served as Montagu Bay Primary School, was abandoned and demolished, replaced with housing units.

 Montagu Bay is well served by public transport with Metro Tasmania's bus routes 240, 241, 242, 243, 243C, 244, and 245 all passing through the suburb.
-Most of these travel from Hobart Bus Station to Rosny Park Transit Mall, although sometimes bus services continue to nearby suburbs of Mornington, Warrane and Tranmere.
+Most of these travel from Hobart Bus Mall to Rosny Park Transit Mall, although sometimes bus services continue to nearby suburbs of Mornington, Warrane and Tranmere.
 Other bus services can be accessed by a nearby bus stop on the Tasman Highway.

 Montagu Bay, on Hobart's eastern shore, is a not-so-secret spot for seeing bioluminescence.